 Venice: Lion City, Garry Wills – a non-fiction about the history of Venice in the 15th and 16th centuries.
 It’s ideal for understanding the history of Venice and its place in world history.

 City of Falling Angels, John Berendt – a non-fiction written in a fictional style.
 It’s captivating and makes you feel like you know the city like a good friend.
-The characters and way you read your way around the city is perfect for inspiring a trip to Venice!
+The characters and way you read your way around the city is perfect for inspiring a trip to Venice! – This is actually my favorite book and I’ve read it several times.
+John Berendt also wrote Midnight in the Garden of Good and Evil, set in Savannah, Georgia.

 Fun anecdote: the book centers around the Fenice Opera House, its demise and reconstruction.
 One night while walking through Venice, just wandering, we heard La Traviata echoing off every wall and alleyway.
 We followed the music until it led us to the Fenice.
 It was just as I imagined and completely sated my literary needs.